-What is Dutch Baby Pancake?
+What is a Dutch baby?

 It’s made with a simple batter and it’s great any time of the day: breakfast, brunch, lunch, or as a dessert.